amr-abdelhamid/refbook/manuscript/main.md

 A> Such logical units are perfect candidates to be extracted into *private* methods.
 If you adopt this practice for a while, you'll start noticing some private methods which are similar in nature or shares the same "interest".
 In such case, you may extract and group them into a new logical component.
 More about this in the [Divide and Conquer](#DivideAndConquer) stage.

 ## Enhance identifier naming

+Identifiers constitute 70% of the characters of your program.

 A> #### Explanatory methods and fields

 -- Aside for explanatory methods and fields